lansea/nabe/lib/ext/README.markdown

 The json module acting as an example basically allows to expose model with raw json objects instead of serving template files.

-We could then request yabe like so:
+We could then request nabe like so:

     $.getJSON('/', function(data){console.log(data);});